SafaErden/The-New-York-Times/README.md

 # New York Times Article Page Replica

-> Our project is a clone of NY Times article page.
+> This project is a clone of New York Times article page.

 ![screenshot](./app_screenshot.png)

 Additional description about the project and its features.

+It makes use of float, flex and grid CSS display positioning styles.
+This was completed as part of the Microverse remote software developement curriculum using the pair programming approach.
 ## Built With

 - HTML,
+- CSS,
-- CSS
+- javascript

 ## Live Demo